Bungalows for Sale in Dallas TX

 To view more Dallas home listings, see the alphabetical list of subdivisions in the area below.
 Click on any of the listed subdivisions below to visit that neighborhood's page.
 If you would like to view all Dallas real estate listings, click on the link at the top of the page.

-There are many advantages to owning a bungalow, primarily because they are on a single level.
+There are many advantages to owning a bungalow style house, primarily because they are on a single level.
 Bungalows pose a convenient housing option for elderly or disabled individuals and young families because they do not have staircases.

 What is a Bungalow?